Human Rights Chamber for Bosnia and Herzegovina: Jurisdiction of the Chamber

-The Chamber was only receiving applications concerning matters which are within the responsibility of one of the Parties to Annex 6 (the State of Bosnia and Herzegovina, the Federation of Bosnia and Herzegovina, and the Republika Srpska), and which occurred or continued after entry into force of the Dayton Peace Agreement on 14 December 1995.
+The Chamber was only receiving applications concerning matters which were within the responsibility of one of the Parties to Annex 6 (the State of Bosnia and Herzegovina, the Federation of Bosnia and Herzegovina, and the Republika Srpska), and which occurred or continued after entry into force of the Dayton Peace Agreement on 14 December 1995.

 The judges of the Chamber

-The Chamber was composed of 14 judges.
+The Chamber was composed of 14 judges (two panels of seven judges).
 Four members were appointed by the Federation of Bosnia and Herzegovina and two by the Republika Srpska.
-The remaining eight members were internationals appointed by the Committee of Ministers of the Council of Europe.
+The remaining eight members were international members.

 The President of the Chamber, Ms. Michèle Picard, a French national, was designated by the Committee of Ministers of the Council of Europe from among the international members.
-The members appointed are all distinguished lawyers and bring to the Chamber a wide variety of experience in different backgrounds including the judiciary, the academic sphere, private legal practice, administration and politics, and international, criminal and human rights law.
+The members appointed were all distinguished lawyers and bring to the Chamber a wide variety of experience in different backgrounds including the judiciary, the academic sphere, private legal practice, administration and politics, and international, criminal and human rights law.

 The composition of the Human Rights Chamber was: